 Portable fish finders are perfect for those who take infrequent fishing trips or just want to rent a boat to fish.
 They don’t differ much from traditional fish finders besides the fact the can be taken anywhere and their battery comes separately.
 There are also fish finders that you can cast into the water and the display is seen via an app on your smartphone.
 This portable option is great for people who fish from shore or a smaller watercraft.

 With so many types of fish finders and so many extra features, you may get lost and choose a fancier device that just doesn’t suit your needs.
-Knowing what features to look out for is the key to finding the perfect fish finder that meets all of your standards.
+Knowing what features to look out for is the key to finding the best fish finder that meets all of your standards.

 The transducer is the part of the fish finder that sends out the sound wave to see what is underneath the water.
 It functions like an antenna does for a radio; it sends out sound waves and receives the returning echoes.
 Features that are essential to the transducer include the type of installation, cone angle, and operating frequency.
 Transducers can be mounted in a variety of places and the transducer you choose should be able to be mounted where it best suits you.
 They can usually be mounted on the transom, or even mounted to a trolling motor, or the inside of the hull for smaller boats.
 There’s also a thru-hull unit that is available for fiberglass boats that are larger.
 Your choice in transducer also depends heavily on the cone angle.
 You want one that accommodates the type of fishing that you do.
 The wider the angle is the less effective it will be in deeper waters, but it can give you a wider view in shallow waters.
 These are key features to look at when looking for the right transducer.